 RECENT CASE RESULTS

-August 2016 – Alameda County Superior Court, Rene C. Davidson Courthouse (Oakland) – Case DISMISSED for defendant charged with felony Drug possession.
+March 2018– Alameda County Superior Court, Rene C. Davidson Courthouse (Oakland) – FELONY Case DISMISSED for client charged with CARRYING A CONCEALED FIREARM.

-July 2016 – Alameda County Superior Court, Wiley Manuel Courthouse (Oakland) – Case DISMISSED for defendant charged with misdemeanor Battery charges on two individuals.
+March 2017 – Alameda County Superior Court, Wiley Manuel Courthouse (Oakland) – FELONY Case DISMISSED for client charged with DRUG POSSESSION W/INTENT TO SALE.